Hashnode/support/docs/hashnode-glossary.md

 ## Series

-This is a group of related articles categorized in one page and linked together even though published differently for easy access by readers.
+This is a group of related articles categorized in one page and linked together even though published differently.

 ## Personal Blog